Home > How to Tips

 What to do when Mac keeps crashing?

-If Mac keeps crashing while using a specific app like Mono framework or AVG, consider uninstalling it or going to the app developer to check if it's incompatible with the current OS.
+If the system crashes while using a specific app like Mono framework or AVG on your Mac, consider uninstalling it or going to the app developer to check if it's incompatible with the current OS.

 Sometimes, the crashing is a result of having too many applications running at the same time, or a resource-intensive app burdens the Mac.
 If that's your case, you should free up disk space on Macintosh HD or switch to an alternative requiring fewer resources.